tototomate123/tuwunel/docs/development/hot_reload.md

    Cargo should only rebuild what was changed / what's necessary, so it should not be rebuilding all the crates.

-9. In your conduwuit server terminal, hit/send `CTRL+C` signal.
-This will tell conduwuit to find which libraries need to be reloaded, and reloads them as necessary.
+9. In your Tuwunel server terminal, hit/send `CTRL+C` signal.
+This will tell Tuwunel to find which libraries need to be reloaded, and reloads them as necessary.

 10. If there were no errors, it will tell you it successfully reloaded `#` modules, and your changes should now be visible.
 Repeat 7 - 9 as needed.

-To shutdown conduwuit in this setup, hit/send `CTRL+\`.
+To shutdown Tuwunel in this setup, hit/send `CTRL+\`.
 Normal builds still shutdown with `CTRL+C` as usual.

 Steps 1 - 5 are the initial first-time steps for using this.
 To remove the hot